 The tape is labeling different routes to the top.
 All the holds, and the wall panels themselves, can be moved around to change the wall, but routes add that much more variation for climbers.
 Use only the holds labeled with a certain color to complete that route.

 Our ropes are designed and manufactured specifically for climbing.
 You may notice them stretching a little when a climber falls ? this is normal, and among other things helps cushion the climber.
 In terms of just weight, our ropes can hold approximately 7,000 pounds!

 Welcome to the club!
 Fear of heights is normal, and facing that fear is very rewarding for most climbers.
 Don't worry, you don't have to climb to the top!

 How much is it?

 Open climbing is FREE to anyone with access to the facility.
 Group events do have veryreasonable charges.

 Who can use the wall?

 The Climbing Center is located in the HLS Facility, and participants not involved in a group event must have access to the Facility in order to use the Climbing Center.
-See the HLS Facility Policies for further details.
+See the HLS Facility for further details.